tonyscottpage/site/_posts/2014-09-16-thought-experiment.markdown

 Both sides are leaving behind Scottish domination by Westminster.
 The old story is without doubt over, whichever way the vote goes on Thursday.

-Building on previous posting: <a href="http://pageconsulting.co.uk/2014/09/15/leading-four-levels.html"; target="_blank"> Leading and Four Levels. </a>
+Building on previous posting: <a href="http://pageconsulting.co.uk/2014/09/15/leading-four-levels.html"; target="_blank"> Leading at Four Levels. </a>